Call Us

 A Spiti valley from Shimla trip includes stops at picturesque towns like Kalpa and Nako, offering acclimatization and scenic breaks.
 Roads can be icy and challenging, so traveling in a sturdy vehicle with an experienced driver is crucial.

-Opting for Spiti valley winter tour packages ensures safety and convenience.
-These packages typically include transportation, accommodation, meals, and local guides who understand the terrain and weather intricacies.
+Opting for Winter Spit backpacking trip ensures safety and convenience.
+This itinerary typically include transportation, accommodation, meals, and local guides who understand the terrain and weather intricacies.
 For solo travelers or small groups, joining a Spiti winter road trip with a trusted operator is highly recommended.

 While flights to Shimla are limited, the nearest major airport is Chandigarh.
 From there, one can drive or take a bus to Shimla and begin the journey.
 Train options to Shimla also exist, adding a nostalgic touch to the adventure.